Travel Light, Travel Right

 "Absolutely love Breeth!

-My husband and I did a trip to Mauritius recently and packed all you can think of for an island trip… In the end Breeth apparel was our go to and we realized that we absolutely loved the fabric on our skin.
+My husband and I did a trip to Mauritius recently and packed all you can think of for an island trip… In the end Breeth apparel was our go to and we realised that we absolutely loved the fabric on our skin.
 It is well structured yet soft and does not restrict movement.
 It is clothing you would truly appreciate after trying it on.

 I’ve got their polo shirts, long sleeve and short sleeve T-shirt and some of their leggings, long and short!
-I also have their hoodie which has become my favorite and then I also tried their skirt, which to my surprise had so many applications on the island.
+I also have their hoodie which has become my favourite and then I also tried their skirt, which to my surprise had so many applications on the island.
 I am not a skirt person, but the structure and lack of restraint of movement is something I have not yet experienced before.

 For our next trip I am only packing Breeth!
 It is absolutely versatile, breathable and the most comfortable to travel in.